0xazure/dotfiles/README.md

 ## Installation

-My primary work machine is a Macbook Pro running OS X, so everything is configured for that envrionment.
+My primary work machine is a Macbook Pro running OS X, so everything is configured for that environment.
 Some things may still work on other platforms, but any instructions are written with the assumption that these `.dotfiles` are being installed on an OS X machine.